In this article, I share what I believe to be the single best parenting strategy for any situation.

-The only way that it can be better is if somebody else tells it better.
-Because the advice itself, is basically all you ever really need to know about parenting well.
+The only way this advice can be improved is if someone else tells it better.
+Because the advice itself, is basically all you need to know about parenting well.

 This isn’t a list of tips and tricks to gain more compliance or obedience with your child.
-It doesn’t involve threats or manipulation, it’s beneficial both in the long run and in the short term, and it never gets old.
+It isn’t about threats or manipulation.
+It’s beneficial both in the long run and in the short term, and it never gets old or worn down.

-What I’m going to share here is the one, single most effective parenting approach, that works best in any given situation or circumstance, and is guaranteed to deliver better results than any set of tricks or techniques.
+What I’m sharing here is the one, single most effective parenting approach, that works best in any given situation or circumstance, and is guaranteed to deliver better results than any set of tricks or techniques.

 I understand that there are a lot of parenting strategies and approaches out there.
 And if you’re anything like me, you’ve been through plenty of articles, books, videos and courses showing you the way to more or less enlightened parenting.